Kreswell/kreswell.github.io/_posts/2019-01-15-FeedReaderTest.md

 tags: [test]
 ---

 This is a test of getting data from an RSS feed of a published Google spreadsheet and writing it to a table.
-Updated at 16:05.
+Updated at 16:13.

 <div style="width:100%;overflow:auto;" id="runtable"></div>
-<div style="overflow-x:auto;white-space:nowrap;" id="caltable"></div>
+<div style="overflow-x:auto;white-space:nowrap;table-layout:fixed;" id="caltable"></div>

 <script>
   function displayContent(json) {